frequently asked questions

 Probably not.
 I'm delighted that there continues to be so much reader enthusiasm for that series, but while those books are fresh to many of you, that's a world I haven't visited as a writer since 2014.
 At this time, those stories aren't fresh enough in my head for me to do the characters justice.

 Yes.
-There will be a fifth and final Oxford book, entitled I Think I Love you releasing in July 2018.
-It's Brit and Hunter's story, and pre-order links will be available in November 2017.
+There will be a fifth and final Oxford book, entitled I Think I Love You releasing in July 2018.
+It's Brit and Hunter's story.

 What's the reading order for the Stiletto / Oxford series?
 Is it one series, or two?